EricZinda/Perplexity/docs/towrite/0-SolutionGroupHandlers.md

-Talk:
+Talk: ?Beyond the logical?
+    - concepts
+        - entailment
+        - inductive logic
+    - pragmatics
     - interpretation and disjunction
-    - concepts
 Basic approach:
 - Have is best example
   - "What tables do you have?" --> request for more than one table